When Structure Matters: ETF, ETN, Or Other?

-Master limited partnerships (MLPs) have become tremendously popular investment destinations over the last few years, in part because of the heightened interest in securities that offer meaty current yields.
-And exchange-traded products have become popular tools for accessing this corner of the domestic energy market; the seven ETPs in the MLP ETFdb Category have aggregate assets of more than $5 billion.
-Six of those products are ETNs linked to MLP-focused indexes; the seventh is the Alerian MLP ETF (AMLP), which is structured as a true ETF.
+Master limited partnerships (MLPs) have become tremendously popular investment destinations in the late 2000s and early 2010s, in part because of the heightened interest in securities that offer meaty current yields.
+And exchange-traded products have become popular tools for accessing this corner of the domestic energy market; the 22 ETPs in the MLP ETFdb Category have aggregate assets of more than $20 billion.

 Both AMLP and MLPI are linked to the same Alerian MLP Infrastructure Index, but these two tickers are hardly identical–as evidenced by a comparison of recent performance.
 The differences relates to the regulations surrounding MLPs, particularly when held within the ETP wrapper.
 AMLP is unique from other ETFs in that is treated as a C corp for tax purposes, meaning that it is required to accrue tax liabilities when the component securities appreciate in value.
 Acting as a partial offset is a potentially preferred treatment of distributions, which can enhance the bottom line, after-tax returns realized.